peterMaa/map-northarrow-ios/README.md

 2. Ensure this `UIImageView` is referenced from your code.
 3. Set the `mapViewForNorthArrow` property on the `UIImageView` to the `AGSMapView` it represents.
 4. Set the Image on the `UIImageView` (see [samples](Arrows) provided in this repo).
-5. The following properties should be set (although they will automatically be set at runtime):
-  * Set View Mode to `Aspect Fit`
-  * Uncheck `User Interaction Enabled`

 Here's a sample ViewController.m: